bsol-oss/react-datatable5/docs/DEFAULTFORM_USAGE.md

 # DefaultForm with JSON Schema Usage Guide

-This guide provides comprehensive instructions for using the `DefaultForm` component with JSON Schema and internationalization (i18n) in the `@bsol-oss/react-datatable5` library.
+This guide provides comprehensive instructions for using the `DefaultForm` component with JSON Schema in the `@bsol-oss/react-datatable5` library.

+Components work fully with label objects and direct error message strings - no i18n dependency required.

 ## Table of Contents